Phase diagram of the Hubbard model on a honeycomb lattice: A cluster slave-spin study: RESULTS AND DISCUSSIONS

 The dependence of the quantities discussed above upon the interaction strength at various dopings of $\delta=0.02,\,0.0375,\,0.1,\,0.1531,\,0.1725$ obtained through six-site cluster approximation are presented in Fig.~\ref{dope-vari-6site}, where $\delta=0.1531$ is the critical doping for the AFM to PM phase transition at $U=40$, and $\delta=0.1725$ is the maximum of $\delta_{M}$, i.e., the boundary between the AFM and PM state [see Figs.~\ref{M-DOPE-U} and \ref{DOPE-U-PHASES}].
-The following results are concluded: (i) In Fig.~\ref{dope-vari-6site}(a), apart from its monotonous diminishing with the growing $U$ at all dopings, $Z$ increases with $\delta$ for all coupling strengths, suggesting that the system with the increasing doping tends to be metallic.
-When $U>U_{\text{Mott}}$, the quasi-particle residues tend approximately to constants, manifesting that the properties in the AFM state are controlled by the underlying Mott transition of the half-filled PM state. (ii) In Fig.~\ref{dope-vari-6site}(b), $\Delta_{\text{AFM}}$'s at all dopings exhibit a maximum around the crossover coupling strength $U_{c}(\delta)$ that grows with $\delta$.
-Moreover, $\Delta_{\text{AFM}}$ decreases with increasing $\delta$ when $U<U_{c}(\delta)$, while displays a nonmonotonic behavior for $U>U_{c}(\delta)$.
-Interestingly, $\Delta_{\text{AFM}}$ diminishes to zero as $U$ increases at large dopings, e.g., $\delta=0.1531,\, 0.1725$, and this property has also been found in the square lattice Hubbard model~\cite{PhysRevB.93.035126,zeng2021}.
-The reason is that the AFM is mostly itinerant when $\delta$ approaches the critical dopings $\delta_{M}$ at which the AFM state transits to PM state, and the itinerant AFM is not favored by the overly enhanced localization for large $U$. (iii) In Fig.~\ref{dope-vari-6site}(c), the staggered magnetization $M$ also rises rapidly, but as $\delta$ approaches $\delta_{M}$, it declines gradually to zero with the increasing $U$, same as the situation in $\Delta_{\text{AFM}}$. (iv) In Fig.~\ref{dope-vari-6site}(d)--(f), $C_{12}$ increases monotonically with $U$ at all dopings and diminishes as $\delta$ goes up, which makes it eligible to be an indicator of the magnitude of correlations.
-There exists a maximum for $C_{13}$ around $U_{\text{Mott}}$, which has been identified as one of features characterizing the strong correlations~\cite{zeng2021}.
-However, $C_{14}$'s are negative for nonzero dopings, suggesting that the holon and doublon repulse each other when $\delta> 0$, and its magnitude increases with either $U$ or $\delta$. (v) In Fig.~\ref{dope-vari-6site}(g), compared to the PM state, $\langle H_{\text{6-site}}^{S}\rangle/6$ is suppressed dramatically as soon as AFM sets in and this effect is weakened by the increasing $\delta$.
-Moreover, this quantity grows monotonically with $\delta$ when $U<U_{\text{Mott}}$ while displays a nonmonotonic behavior when $U>U_{\text{Mott}}$. (vi) In Fig.~\ref{dope-vari-6site}(h), $\langle D\rangle$ decreases with $U$ and tends to zero as $U$ goes to infinity.
-Interestingly, this quantity at small $U$'s diminishes with the increase of $\delta$, while behaves nonmonotonically at large $U$, reflected by the intersection of the red and blue lines.
+The following results are concluded: (i) In Fig.~\ref{dope-vari-6site}(a), the increasing $Z$ with $\delta$ for all coupling strengths suggests that the system with the increasing doping tends to be metallic.
+When $U>U_{\text{Mott}}$, the quasi-particle residues decrease progressively to constants, manifesting that the properties in the AFM state are controlled by the underlying Mott transition. (ii) In Fig.~\ref{dope-vari-6site}(b), $\Delta_{\text{AFM}}$'s at all dopings exhibit a maximum around the crossover coupling strength $U_{c}(\delta)$ that grows with $\delta$. (iii) In Fig.~\ref{dope-vari-6site}(d), $C_{12}$ increases monotonically with $U$ at all dopings and diminishes as $\delta$ goes up, which makes it eligible to be an indicator of the magnitude of correlations. (iv) In Fig.~\ref{dope-vari-6site}(g), compared to the PM state, $\langle H_{\text{6-site}}^{S}\rangle/6$ is suppressed dramatically as soon as AFM sets in and this effect is weakened by the increasing $\delta$.

 The compressibility of the system is defined as $\kappa = n^{-2} \partial n/\partial \mu$.
 At $U=0$, it is calculated by using the non-interacting DOS $D(\gamma)$, Eq.~\eqref{density}, via